chris-townsend/project-two/README.md

  6. As a frequent user, I want to learn more about the developer and see if they have added any new content.

- **At the bottom of each pop up modal for Instructions and Highscores are two social media icons, LinkedIn and Github, there is an effect on hover of the buttons to register interativity with the user.**
+ **At the bottom of each pop up modal for Contact and Instructions are two social media icons, LinkedIn and Github, there is an effect of hover of the buttons to register interactivity with the user.**

 ![Social Icons on 414px wide](./assets/images/readme-images/social-icons-414px.webp)